aknavj/OpenStewartPlatform/README.md

 # Firmware

-For a firmware or software for supported MCU's follow **/firmware** directory.
+Firmware or software for supported MCU's follow **/firmware** directory.

 * Atmel AtMega 16 on breadboard + PCB design (see schematics)
     * Schematic: see /design/scheamtics/atmega